katiebbugs/kb-README-generator/README.md

 ## Installation

 First you will need to clone/download this project.

 Next make sure to install the needed npm package:
-  * [`inquirer`](https://www.npmjs.com/package/inquirer) that will prompt you for your inputs from the command line
+  * [`inquirer`](https://www.npmjs.com/package/inquirer) needed to create prompts and gather inputs for the command line

 ## Usage

-When you
+When you run `node index.js` in your command terminal the application uses the `inquirer` package to prompt you in the command line with a series of questions about you and your project.

+It will then use your responses to create a README file.

 ## License